February 10, 2022

 The “Outcome” Model

-On the other side, the outcome model champions upfront definition the desired outcome that the captive wants for its shareholders, business and policyholders.
-The board sets standards, expectations and performance results according to what the vision, or desired outcome, of the captive is.
+On the other hand, the outcome model champions an upfront definition of the desired outcome that the captive wants for its shareholders, business, and policyholders.
+The board sets standards, expectations, and performance results according to the captive's vision or desired outcome.

-Clarifying the outcomes that the captive wants to achieve becomes the primary duty of the board, and this model can be extremely useful in assessing the performance and success of the chairperson and the board because they have a clearly defined outcome.
-The board, chairperson and all other stakeholders are accountable to those outcomes.
+The board's primary duty is to clarify the outcomes the captive wants to achieve.
+This model can be extremely useful in assessing the chairperson's and board's performance and success because it clearly defines the outcomes.
+The board, chairperson, and all other stakeholders are accountable for those outcomes.

 The “Competency” Model

-The competency model is best suited for captive company boards that intend on developing the knowledge and skills of the director.
-The competency model works to foster communication, relationships and achieve a higher level of performance for the board.
+The competency model best suits captive company boards that intend to develop the director's knowledge and skills.
+It fosters communication and relationships and achieves a higher level of board performance.

-One drawback of the competency model is that does not tell the board how to set policies or strategy and it does not monitor all the functions of the board.
-The model just serves to get people to work better together, but this does not necessarily to the most streamlined or well-thought solutions.
+One drawback of the competency model is that it does not tell the board how to set policies or strategies, and it does not monitor all the functions of the board.
+The model just gets people to work better together, but this does not necessarily lead to the most streamlined or well-thought-out solutions.

 The “Consensus” Model